2019 SUMMARY FINDINGS

 Finally, ASG found in Toyota the Most Distinguished Brand of 2019, earning more top honors than any other brand in ASG 2019 API.
 Toyota’s diverse offerings across classes in both the SUV and car segments, earned 14 unique distinctions – from the RAV4 Hybrid and Highlander Hybrid, to the Prius C, Prius Prime, Prius Eco and Yaris Sedan.
 The Prius Prime also topped the API as the Best All-Around Performance Car of 2019.
 Collectively, Toyota impresses with it longstanding hybrid technology, and its renewed push into the car electrification zone with the Prime variant.

-The automobiles that were included in this Study are model year 2019 Cars, Crossovers, SUVs, and Minivans available to North American consumers in 2019, and with full production capabilities.
+The automobiles that were included in this Study are model year 2019 Cars, Crossovers, SUVs, Minivans and Trucks available to North American consumers in 2019, and with full production capabilities.
 All two-seaters, convertibles and vehicles exceeding $100,000 MSRP were omitted from the assessment.
 Several model year 2019 EVs are not available to consumers nationwide, and are in fact extremely limited in production numbers; these vehicles were therefore removed from the 2019 Study findings.